 Performance Evaluation

 Various models were built to test the solution - the analysis of these results considered how these models could provide a significant advantage for scanning and posting.
 Using the tag, evaluating the results derived from the models was fulcral.
 From retrieving data to posting, the software was submitted to a significant amount of changes.
-These aimed to reduce the “penalty” times for posting, which allowed scans to be performed without the occurrence of problems.
+These aimed to reduce the “penalty” times for posting, allowing scans to be performed without problems.
 The use of threads was optimized, practical and efficient.
 As a result, it is vital to compare methods, choosing the most effective one out of all available.

 Testing Objectives and Procedure

 Autonomy tests had to be performed to test the duration of the tag.
 A powerbank was used to facilitate the battery for power consumption.
 For these tests, firstly, program A would be run.
-This program allowed the tag to communicate with a local host web server to provide the information for the scans (Wi-Fi interval scan time, BLE interval scan time, tagName).
+This program allowed the tag to communicate with a local web server to provide the information for the scans (Wi-Fi interval scan time, BLE interval scan time, tagName).
 This information would then be stored in the ESP32 permanent files.
 Secondly, program B would run, where after the tag connected to the wi-fi, it would scan and post information until the powerbank ran out of battery (Figure 39).